 3. Use an ATM connected to your bank

 Some banks are part of a Global ATM Alliance, and if you use an ATM overseas that is connected to your bank's partnership Alliance, you may find the ATM fee waived or reduced for you.
-For example, Westpac New Zealand is part of the Global ATM Alliance^, so you can avoid the International ATM fee by using an ATM connected to Westpac Australia, Barclays Bank (UK) or Bank of America (USA), to name a few.
+For example, Westpac is part of the Global ATM Alliance^, so you can avoid the International ATM fee by using an ATM connected to Westpac NZ, Barclays Bank (UK) or Bank of America (USA), to name a few.

 4. Find ATMs that don't charge a local owners fees

-In Europe, many of the ATMs don't charge that local operator fee, so then you'll just have the fee from your own bank (unless you can avoid it by doing the above).
+In Europe, many of the ATMs don't charge that local operator fee, so you'll just have the fee from your own bank (unless you can avoid it by doing the above).

 5. Always choose to pay in the local currency